Sir Winston Leonard Spencer-Churchill OM, KG, CH, PC (1874 – 1965)

 - the award of an Admiralty contract for training pilots in December 1915.
 Large numbers of probationary Sub-Lieutenants were sent there for basic instruction;

-- two ex-pupils being credited with the first sinking of a U-boat by an RNAS seaplane on 20 May 1917, for which they were awarded the Distinguished Service Cross;
+- two ex-pupils being credited with the first sinking of a U-boat by the RNAS on 20 May 1917, for which they were awarded the Distinguished Service Cross;

 - becoming a Royal Naval Air Station from June 1916 until June 1917, and

-- an ex-pupil being on the list of the first recipients of the the Distinguished Flying Cross on 3 June 1918 for bombing a U-boat.
+- two ex-pupils being on the list of the first recipients of the the Distinguished Flying Cross on 3 June 1918, for respectively bombing a U-boat and for services over the North Sea.

 In January 1942, Churchill made an 18-hour/ 3,330 miles journey from Bermuda to Plymouth aboard Boeing Clipper flying boat Berwick, so setting another record by becoming the first world leader to make a transatlantic flight.